Projects & Partnerships

-Prior to beginning construction on a project (like our new Middle Point Hatchery) or finding a site for a new farm in the ocean, we engage with the local Nation or Nations to determine if there are any nearby sites of cultural or historical significance that we need to be aware of or avoid altogether, such as a midden, harvest site or burial ground.
+Prior to beginning construction on a project or finding a site for a new farm in the ocean, we engage with the local Nation or Nations to determine if there are any nearby sites of cultural or historical significance that we need to be aware of or avoid altogether, such as a midden, harvest site or burial ground.

 Below are some examples of new projects where we are working hand-in-hand with Indigenous peoples, partners and Nations.

 Last November, Grieg commissioned Kwakwaka’wakw artist Patrick Hunt to create a design for our new wellboat the Ronja Islander.
 From this, the Salmon Princess was born.
 Hunt says the design combines the importance of wild salmon on BC’s coast (a male and female salmon) with a Norwegian-inspired princess at the centre, designed in the Northwest Coast style.